Community Engagement in WASH & Health Education

-Together with the NALA Foundation and the Ministry of Health in Ethiopia, we are developing community-based solutions to control and eliminate schistosomiasis.
+Together with the NALA Foundation and the Ministry of Health in Ethiopia, we develop community-based solutions to control and eliminate schistosomiasis.

 Our Partner: The NALA Foundation

 NALA stands for NTD Advocacy, Learning, Action and is an Israeli non-governmental organization that has been operating in Ethiopia since 2008.
-It takes a unique and, most importantly, community-based approach, mainly focusing on health education, WASH (Water, Sanitation and Hygiene) and treatments to achieve sustainable behaviour change and ultimately control and eliminate neglected tropical diseases (NTDs).
+It takes a unique and, most importantly, community based-integrated approach, mainly focusing on health education, WASH (Water, Sanitation and Hygiene) and treatments to achieve sustainable behavior change and ultimately control and eliminate neglected tropical diseases (NTDs).
 Their program is aimed at working together with community leaders, health workers and national health authorities to identify local challenges and develop tailored solutions to fit the social, cultural and environmental context.
-The organization has developed into a thriving institution that works on the ground in numerous communities and gives technical assistance to local authorities.
+The organization has developed into a thriving institution that works on the ground in numerous communities and provides technical guidance to local authorities

 Read more about NALA